Stephen Vogt: 2014

 Vogt posted strong numbers during the 2014 spring training, with a .357 batting average through March 25, as well as three home runs and 12 RBIs, both of which were tied for the team lead.
 However, he did not make the opening day roster, as the presence of Jaso and Norris meant the team did not need another catcher.
-Melvin called one of the decision one of the hardest cuts he ever had to make.
+Melvin called the decision one of the hardest cuts he ever had to make.
 Vogt returned to the Sacramento River Cats, where he was considered a leader on the team.
 On April 8, Vogt suffered a strained oblique muscle and missed several weeks; he was re-activated on May 12, after missing 30 games.
 Vogt had a 10-game hitting streak through May 28, over which he had seven multi-hit games.
 Vogt was recalled to Oakland on June 1, after having hit .364 in Sacramento in 2014, with three home runs and 19 RBIs in 21 games.

 Vogt hit his first home run of the season on June 11, a two-run homer against Jered Weaver of the Los Angeles Angels.
 On June 22, Vogt made his first career appearance at first base in the major leagues when he was moved to the position in the top of the ninth inning against the Boston Red Sox.
 Vogt started 13 games in right field in 2014, and fans in the stands near him during those games began a "I believe in Stephen Vogt!" chant, which was modeled after the United States men's national soccer team chant "I believe that we will win!".
 The chant became widespread, with the Athletics even selling T-shirts and merchandise with the catchphrase in team stores throughout O.co Coliseum.
 After suffering a bad bone bruise on his right foot, Vogt was unable to play in the catcher position in any games after July 7.
 As of that date, Vogt had appeared in 31 games for the Athletics, with a hit in 24 of them.
 He had a career-best 12-game hitting streak from June 30 to July 12, which included six multi-hit games.